The Courage to Care

-In the Department of Gerontology at the University of Nebraska Omaha (UNO), students and faculty use a multidisciplinary approach to discover the many issues facing our world’s rapidly increasing aging population, including reduced independence, health changes and end-of-life planning.
+Since 1972, the Department of Gerontology at the University of Nebraska Omaha (UNO) has been educating students about aging issues.
+Students and faculty use a multidisciplinary approach to discover the many issues and opportunities facing our world’s rapidly increasing aging population, including independence, health changes and end-of-life planning.

 The department conducts relevant research in conjunction with local and federal agencies that serve the public and its changing needs.
 Research areas include end-of-life planning, aging prisoners, resiliency and public policy.